Do you have additional questions about the Women in Science evening? Check out the FAQs below or contact email@example.com.

 - Onsite safety orientation, including a training plan or safety checklist.
 This should be covered in school

 - Letter of reference verifying student participation or duties performed.
-An electronic certificate of participation will be issued
+An electronic certificate of participation can be requested

 - Employer or student assessment/evaluation